valancej/documentation/_pro/jet-cli/usage-overview.md

 We recommend removing any locally saved Docker images prior to running `jet steps` for a more consistent result to the remote server if you are seeing this issue.

+### Results from 'jet steps' differ from my build on CodeShip Pro, why might that be?

+- Jet tool is out of date
+- Jet is relying on an outdated Docker image stored on your local machine Docker Host
+- Resource constraints for the allotted CodeShip Pro instance size are forcing processes to be killed on CodeShip Pro builds, while processes run uninterrupted with `jet steps`
+- Files are present on the local machine project folder that would not be otherwise present in a freshly cloned version of the repository
+- Volumes may be configured to map absolute pathed Docker Host directories
+- Outdated Docker Engine version
+- Jet presumes the presence of certain CI environment variables that are not present during `jet steps`
+- Golang template objects are not present for

 ## Examples

 ### Display help text